pacoispaco/eifogl/README.md

 $ git clone https://github.com/pacoispaco/eifogl.git
 ```

  5. Make sure the ISE_EIFFEL and EIFOGL environment variables are set.
-Edit the file 'tools/setupenv.sh' as is appropriate and then run it.
+Edit the file 'tools/setupenv.sh' as is appropriate and then source it.
 You can of course put those environment variables in your .bashrc or other appropriate dotfile.

  6. Compile the C wrapper libraries in EiffelOpenGL.
 Run make in the root directory.